Exclusive - U.S. pressing Cuba to restore diplomatic ties before April: officials

 The designation also comes with economic sanctions, and can result in fines for companies that do business with countries on the list, such as a record $8.9 billion penalty that French bank BNP Paribas paid last year for doing business with Sudan, Iran and Cuba.

-As part of the U.S. shift in policy towards Cuba, the White House ordered a State Department review of Cuba's listing as a state sponsor of terrorism, the U.S. officials said.
+As part of the U.S. shift in policy toward Cuba, the White House ordered a State Department review of Cuba's listing as a state sponsor of terrorism, the U.S. officials said.

 A U.S. national security official said intelligence agencies were under pressure from senior Obama administration officials to complete their role in the removal process by March.